Pressure on Hazard to find Chelsea form for Belgium

 He is also under pressure to find the net himself.

 Heading into the final weeks of the season, Hazard was approaching 20 goals for Chelsea this season.
-But he has struggled to match that return for Belgium, with just six strikes in 44 appearances for the Red Devils.
+But he has struggled to match that return for Belgium, with just five strikes in 43 appearances for the Red Devils.

 "It's not enough," Wilmots told a Belgian newspaper in March.
 "I scored 29 goals although I was far less talented.
 I love Eden, but I'm asking him to be more influential."